 The subcompact SUV class is already failing on value proposition.
 This new crossover category was originally though to be bring the characteristics of a crossover, higher ground clearance, available all-wheel drive capability, more cargo capacity with still great fuel economy to the sub $20,000 price point.

 All of the above models for 2016 will likely have prices over $25,000 with all-wheel drive.
 Is the approximately 10% discount for subcompact models to compact crossovers worth it?
-When you consider, compact crossovers typically offer much more than 10% power, interior room, and cargo space than a subcompact, the value isn’t there.
+When you consider, compact crossovers typically offer much more than 10% power, interior room, and cargo space than a subcompact, for many the value isn’t there.